 - Automated Data Collection

 - Employee Surveys

 Why Use A Service Bureau?

-The main disadvantage to premise based solutions is cost.
-A substantial investment in IVR software, hardware, application development and telecommunications systems would be required.
-In addition to this, highly skilled designers and software developers are necessary to implement and maintain these systems.
-Aside from the initial software and hardware investment, recurring monthly costs for phone lines, long distance, and maintenance would be required.
+The main disadvantage to premise-based solutions is cost.
+A substantial investment in IVR software, hardware, application development, and telecommunications systems would be required.
+In addition to this, highly skilled designers and software developers must implement and maintain these systems.
+Aside from the initial software and hardware investment, recurring monthly costs for phone lines, long-distance, and maintenance would be required.
 These costs would be incurred whether the IVR system is being used 1,000 times per day or just 10 times per day.

 Obviously, companies that need IVR need to find a way to get the best quality and reliability they can afford.
 By using a service bureau, you pay for what you use.
 The service bureau can provide the equipment and the expertise required to get you up and running quickly.